TeraProxy/Cosplayer/README.md

 ##### :heavy_exclamation_mark: Status :heavy_exclamation_mark:
 Should work on all regions as long as the opcodes are mapped.
-Thanks to EME's unjustified DMCA actions against developers, opcodes for NA are no longer mapped.
+Works on Caali's and Pinkie Pie's tera-proxy.

 ##### :heavy_exclamation_mark: Installation (tera-proxy required) :heavy_exclamation_mark:
 1) Download Cosplayer: https://github.com/TeraProxy/Cosplayer/archive/master.zip